wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-windows-powershell-administration.md

 ## Connect to Windows PowerShell for StorSimple via the device serial console

 You can [download PuTTY](http://www.putty.org/) or similar terminal emulation software to connect to Windows PowerShell for StorSimple.
-You need to configure PuTTY specifically to access the Microsoft Azure StorSimple device.
+You need to configure PuTTY specifically to access the <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device.
 The following topics contain detailed steps about how to configure PuTTy and connect to the device.
 Various menu options in the serial console are also explained.

 ### About the serial console